What Is an English Degree Like in the US?

 According to NCES, around 33,000 students graduated with general English lit bachelor’s degrees and approximately 4,200 students earned master’s degrees in 2017.
 By contrast, 138,000 students graduated with business administration bachelor’s degrees and 104,000 with master’s of business administration (MBA) degrees the same year.
 Based on these figures, approximately 13% of English majors decide to study English as grad students, and 75% of business majors opt to pursue an MBA.

-There is only one reason to go to graduate school for English literature: to become a professor at the university level.
+There is only one reason to go to graduate school for literature: to become a professor at the university level.
 Sure, your education will help you in several professions, but rarely does schooling give you a better chance of getting hired compared to professional experience.

 English professors, on the other hand, will often need a master’s or even a doctoral degree to find work, and even then, academic positions are challenging to find and extremely competitive in the United States.
 Many master’s degree holders work as teacher’s assistants, part-time teachers, or adjunct professors, with very little job security and few benefits.